 The northwest CTrain line has been extended past Crowfoot Station to a new station, called Tuscany Station, providing transit service to people living and working in Rocky Ridge, Royal Oak and Tuscany.
-Construction began in July 2012, and is the station, and the associated Park and Ride lots, are planned to open for service on the morning of Mon., Aug.
+Construction began in July 2012, and the station, and the associated Park and Ride lots, will open for service on the morning of Mon., Aug.
 25. The new and revised bus routes serving the station will come into effect at the same time.
 Please see www.calgarytransit.com for information on new train and bus service.